mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

 ```

-### Download Data from Kaggle Competitions
+### Download Dataset from Kaggle Competitions

 In this article, we will download data from [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space)

-Please note that  to download data from any kaggle cometition, you must accept the terms and condition of that kaggle competitions.
+Please note that you must accept the terms and condition of that kaggle competitions to download data from any kaggle competition.

 ```